AREKAI

 I was born to walk forward.”

-A muddy blend of wild honey, cocoa, cave mushrooms, and black desert coffee.
+And so he brewed a drink—wild honey, cocoa, cave mushrooms, and black desert coffee.

 “Aye.

-‘Tis weird.
+‘Tis strange.

-“He’s still out there.
+“He’s out there still.

 Mule Fuel in his veins.”